-The specific scope of this full certification assessment is the commercial Pacific hake fisheries conducted by permitted harvesters within the US and Canadian west coast waters.
+The specific scope of this full certification assessment is the commercial Pacific hake fisheries conducted by permitted harvesters within the U.S. and Canadian west coast waters.
 Product traceability was verified to the point of first landing for all fleet sectors.
-Shore-side vessels deliver product either directly at processing facilities or is trucked to a processing facility from a nearby wharf.
-The catcher fleet harvests and delivers to the mothership fleet in US waters or to Joint Venture vessels in Canadian waters.
-A portion of the harvest conducted by the Makah fishery is delivered to the mothership fleet.
-Catcher/ processors harvest and conduct primary processing.
-The mothership fleet conducts primary and some secondary processing (production of surimi).
-Product from both catcher/ processor and the mothership fleet is often offloaded at cargo offloading facilities.
+Shore-side vessels deliver product either directly to processing facilities or it is trucked to a processing facility from a nearby wharf.
+The catcher fleet harvests and delivers to the mothership fleet in U.S. waters or to Joint Venture mothership vessels in Canadian waters.
+A portion of the harvest conducted by the Makah fishery is delivered to the mothership fleet and to shoreside processors.
+Catcher/processors harvest and conduct primary processing.
+The mothership fleet conducts primary (fillet block and minced block) and some secondary processing (production of surimi).
+Product from both the catcher/ processor and the mothership fleet is often offloaded at cargo offloading facilities.

-MSC Chain of Custody requirements were only checked as far as product being landed by legally permitted, Pacific hake fishing vessels with valid fishing licenses/ permits where the landings can be monitored in accordance with dockside monitoring requirements.
+MSC Chain of Custody requirements were only checked as far as product being landed by legally permitted, Pacific hake fishing vessels with valid fishing licenses/ permits where the landings can be monitored in accordance with state offloading (US) or dockside monitoring (Canada) requirements.

-In order for subsequent links in the distribution chain to be able to use the MSC logo, the Pacific hake must enter into a separate chain of custody certification from the point of landing forward.
+In order for subsequent links in the distribution chain to be able to use the MSC logo, the certified Pacific hake product must enter into a separate chain of custody certification from the point of landing/ transfer forward.
 The subsequent links must be able to prove that they can track the Pacific hake product back to the permitted vessels which landed the product or to the primary processing facility which initially received the product.